SaeterosM/Data-Analysis-Project/README.md

 - Use the newly created information tables in Tableau to build a dashboard

 ## Dashboard
-- <a href="https://public.tableau.com/app/profile/marilyn.saeteros/viz/ConsumerBehaviorAnalysis_17429232998040/Dashboard1" > Dashboard Project 1 </a>
+- <a href="https://public.tableau.com/app/profile/marilyn.saeteros/viz/ConsumerBehaviorAnalysis_17429232998040/Dashboard1" > Consumer Behavior Analysis Dashboard </a>